aviedb/react-js-boilerplate/README.md

 # react-js-boilerplate

-Ejected ReactJS using create-react-app.
+ReactJS boilerplate using ejected create-react-app.
 Integrated with node-sass and breakpoints for easier way to make responsive design

 ## GETTING STARTED